learnable-content/Laravel-5/README.md

 I like to think of middleware as an forced interruption in our code.
 So in all languages we have our inputs and outputs.
 When we hit a url at the browser we have an input that is expecting an output.
 What if we wanted certain criteria for the url that was hit to be met and if not met then force some user behavior to happen.

 Think of something simple like a user loggin in.
 So a user needs to login to view a section of our site.
 Let's say they visit `http://blog.app/admin` and we don't want to give access to that area unless they are logged in.
-We would need to interupt the application and route them to the area for logging in before proceeding to the admin area.
+We would need to interrupt the application and route them to the area for logging in before proceeding to the admin area.

-Also think of what if the person logged in is not and admin and only an editor  who shouldn't be able to delete posts.
+Also think of what if the person logged in is not an admin and only an editor  who shouldn't be able to delete posts.
 We would need to interrupt that route and route them back to the dashboard or something similar.

 ## Creating middleware